redakker/blecker/README.md

 - reboot timer introduced: it is actually a workaround.
 I experienced the ESP32 stuck after some days (network ping is okay, but web frontend and message sending are dead).
 The administrator can define a reboot time in hours (web frontend).
 After defined hours the ESP will reboot.
 It has no effect on presence detection.
 The format is a single number (integer): "1" or "2".
 You cannot use float numbers

+## 1.02
+- #4 has been solved: hostname is propagated for the routers.
+Easier to determine the IP address in the router using the hostname "blecker"
+- typo fixes

 Buy me a coffee: https://www.buymeacoffee.com/redakker